Jaydee8652/EspressoBatch/README.md

 The final energy is saved to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and kJ mol⁻¹ molecule⁻¹.

  - 3:
-Calculates the relative energies for all outputs in kJ mol⁻¹ molecule⁻¹.
+Should only be run after all calculations are complete.
+Determines the relative energy of all outputs in kJ mol⁻¹ molecule⁻¹.
 The lowest energy output is used to 'zero' all other energies.

-The energies of each refcode can then be inspected manually, structures with reasonable energies for  molecule can be marked to be retained.
+The energy of each refcode can then be inspected manually, structures with reasonable energies for can be marked to be retained.
-This is done by entering [validated] = 'True' for a given row in 'Sanity_Input_Files/sanity_sheet.csv'.
+This is done by entering 'True' in the [validated] column for a given row in 'Sanity_Input_Files/sanity_sheet.csv'.

  - 4:
 Discards .cifs from 'cifs/validated' not marked in 'Sanity_Input_Files/sanity_sheet.csv' with [validated] = 'True'.
-Discarded molecules are saved to 'cifs/high_energy' and a backup of 'cifs/validated' is created so that the test can be run again with different parameters if desired.
+Discarded structures are saved to 'cifs/high_energy' and a backup of 'cifs/validated' is created so that the test can be run again with different parameters if desired.
  ```